Linkurious/dataset-aml/README.md

 3. On Linkurious Enterprise dashboard, go to `Admin` -> `Global configuration`

-4. Scroll to the `Plugin settins` field
+4. Scroll to the `Plugin settings` field

-5. If there are no other plugins configurated here, replace the whole content of the field with the content of the `lke-configurations/plugins.json` file and skip to step 8. \
+5. If there are no other plugins configured here, replace the whole content of the field with the content of the `lke-configurations/plugins.json` file and skip to step 8. \
 Otherwise, go to step 6

 6. Copy the whole content of the `lke-configurations/plugins.json` file **except** for the `{` at the beginning and for the `}` at the end of the file